simphotonics/benchmark_runner/README.md

 BenchmarkHelper.sampleSize = BenchmarkHelper.sampleSizeDefault;
 ```
 ----
-The graph show above may be re-generated using the user created `sampleSize`
+The graph shown above may be re-generated using the custom `sampleSize`
 function by copying and amending the file `gnuplot/sample_size.dart`
 and using the command:
 ```Console